Which Way, Robert Frost?

-"Which Way, Robert Frost" recorded with the title Zhǎo Duì Nǐ 找對你 (Looking for you) is a song by Jacky Cheung (Cantonese pinyin: Hok Yau)（中文名：张学友）, written by Roxanne Seeman and Philipp Steinke for Cheung’s Private Corner album.
+"Which Way, Robert Frost" (Chinese: 找對你) is a song by Jacky Cheung, written by Roxanne Seeman and Philipp Steinke for Cheung's Private Corner album.
 The title and lyrics refer to the narrative poem "The Road Not Taken" written by the American poet Robert Frost.
 The lyrics were adapted into Cantonese by Kenny So (乔星 Qiao Xing).
 It was released on January 29, 2010, by Universal Music.

 Jacky Cheung performed "Zhǎo Duì Nǐ 找對你 (Looking for you)" at his Private Corner Mini Concert at the Hong Kong Jockey Club on April 30.
 Cheung's Private Corner Mini Concert DVD was released on July 23, 2010.

 Composition and lyrical inspiration

 The title and theme makes reference to the Robert Frost poem "The Road Not Taken".
 The inspiration for the writing of the lyrics came from the sentiments that Seeman felt, after attending a screening of the Disney/Pixar animated movie "Up".
 Roxanne Seeman provided an explanation of the concept and writing of the lyrics for the song to be adapted into Cantonese language.
 Kenny So was the author chosen to write the Cantonese adaptation.